Keep Yourself Safer: Harm Reduction

 Harm reduction can also be used to reduce the harms that can happen with drug use.
 These policies and programs try to “meet people where they are at”, by helping them find safer ways to use drugs.
 These exist for different types of drugs, including alcohol, stimulants (like cocaine), and opioids.
 The idea is not necessarily to stop people from using drugs, but to provide ways for them to do so safely.

-Harm reduction around opioid use tries to:
+Harm reduction around substance use tries to:

 • Prevent people from overdosing